John Keith McBroom Laird

 John Keith McBroom Laird (12 January 1907 – 12 November 1985) was a Canadian author, barrister, and solicitor.
 He was a member of the Canadian Liberal Party, a well-known tax lawyer in Windsor, and a law partner of Paul Martin, Sr., who was the father of Prime Minister Paul Martin.

+Political career

 He served as Senator for Windsor, Ontario in the Federal Parliament from 6 April 1967 until 12 January 1982.

 Personal life

 Laird was born in Blenheim, Ontario, Canada.